Kyle Brindza

-Kyle Brindza (born January 13, 1993) is a former American football placekicker.
-He played college football at Notre Dame.
+Kyle Brindza (born January 13, 1993) is an American former professional football player who was a placekicker in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.
 He signed as an undrafted free agent with the Detroit Lions in 2015 and was traded to the Tampa Bay Buccaneers, where he played for one season.

 Early life

 Brindza was born with a club right foot, forcing him to undergo surgeries throughout his childhood.
 Despite his birth defect, he was a soccer goalie as a child, for which he wore a plastic brace.
 At Plymouth High School in Canton, Michigan, he started playing football, along with competing on the track and field team in discus and shot put.

 College career

-Brindza began attending Notre Dame in 2011 and was limited to being their kickoff specialist as a freshman.
+Brindza began attending the University of Notre Dame in 2011 and was limited to being their kickoff specialist as a freshman.
 Throughout the season he kicked off 71 times for an average of 65.3 yards and 12 touchbacks while playing in 13 contests.

 He would return to the same role for the Fighting Irish in 2012.
 On September 8, 2012, Notre Dame placekicker, Nick Tausch, would suffer an injury during a game against Purdue.
 Brindza would come in to replace Tausch but would miss his first career attempt.
 After missing his first field goal, Brindza then redeemed himself connecting on a 30-yard field goal and a 27-yard field goal with 7 seconds left.
 The 27-yard field goal sealed the 20–17 victory over the Purdue Boilermakers.